kiba/Writings/fac/chp7_a_new_kingdom.md

 **Day 168**

-It turned out that the present day Remnans don't speak English at all to our horror, and Rin resorted to a practically dead language to communicate with Bartholomew Oobleck of all people.
+It turned out that the present day Remnans don't speak English at all to our horror, and Rin had to resort to a dead language even when her civilization was alive, to communicate with Bartholomew Oobleck, who just happened to be there.

 Oh, and she didn't know the word for boyfriend, so she described me as her husband in that tongue.